 - Check Provider and Pharmacy Networks: Ensure your preferred doctors, hospitals, and medications are covered under any new plan you are considering.

-- Maximize Linked Benefits and Incentives: Investigate if your employer offers innovative programs like WellthCare, which turns preventive health actions into automatic retirement contributions and spendable store dollars.
-Aligning your health plan choice with such ecosystems can create significant added value.
+- Maximize Linked Benefits and Incentives: Investigate if your employer offers programs like WellthCare, which turns preventive health actions into automatic retirement contributions and spendable store dollars.
+Aligning your health plan choice with such programs can create significant added value.

 - Complete All Elections by the Deadline: Submit your elections through the HR portal or with your benefits administrator before the stated deadline.
 Keep a confirmation for your records.